 Assessment Detail1500 word essay: 30%

-Answer one of the two set questions in essay format using the readings from weeks 1-4.
+Answer one of the two set questions to answer in essay format using the readings from weeks 1-4.

 3000 words Group Presentation: 20%